-1. What role did the Revolutionary War play in the transformation of housewifery to Republican Motherhood?
+1. What role did the Revolutionary War play in

 The Revolutionary War drew men and older boys from their houses, leaving women to take care of the estates.
 In Document B, it is mentioned that the children take after what their mother teaches them.
 The mother raises the children so it is quite important for them to have some education.
 Mothers raise the future politicians, lawyers, etc. of America, therefore it became important for mothers to teach their children.
 Also this gave a better social meaning to the job of the women around the house, seeing as they were expected to overseeing activities in the house.